 Our architecture (see Section 3) was trained on all possible parse tree levels (see Section 2.1), for all sentences available in the training set.
 Random levels in random sentences were presented to the network until convergence on the validation set.
-We fed our network with (1) lower cap words (to limit the number of words), (2) a capital letter feature (is low caps, is all caps, had first letter capital, or had one capital) to keep the upper case information (3) the relative distance to the word of interest (only for the "sentence approach") (4) a POS feature (unless otherwise mentioned) (5) the history of previous levels (see Section 4).
+We fed our network with (1) lower cap words (to limit the number of words), (2) a capital letter feature (is low caps, is all caps, had first letter capital, or had one capital) to keep the upper case information (3) the relative distance to the word of interest (only for the "sentence approach") (4) a POS feature10 (unless otherwise mentioned) (5) the history of previous levels (see Section 4).
 During training, the true history was given.
 During testing the history and the tags were obtained recursively from the network outputs, starting from Level 1, (see Section 2.2).
-All features had a corresponding lookup-table (1) in the network.
+All features had a corresponding lookuptable (1) in the network.

 Only few hyper-parameters were tried in our models (chosen according to the validation).
-Lookuptable sizes for the low cap words, caps, POS, relative distance (in the "sentence approach") and history features were respectively 50, 5, 5, 5 and 10.
-The window size of our convolutional network was K = 5.
-We used the word embeddings obtained from the language model (LM) [15] to initialize the word lookup-table.
-Finally, we fixed the learning rate $\lambda = 0.01$ during the stochastic gradient procedure (9).
-The only neural network "tricks" we used were (1) the initialization of the parameters was done according to the fan-in, and (2) the learning rate was divided by the fan-in [27].
+Lookup-table sizes for the low cap words, caps, POS, relative distance (in the "sentence approach") and history features were respectively 50, 5, 5, 5 and 10.
+The window size of our convolutional network was K=5.
+The word dictionary size was 100,000.
+We used the word embeddings obtained from the language model (LM) (Collobert and Weston, 2008) to initialize the word lookup-table.
+Finally, we fixed the learning rate $\lambda=0.01$ during the stochastic gradient procedure (10).
+The only neural network "tricks" we used were (1) the initialization of the parameters was done according to the fan-in, and (2) the learning rate was divided by the fan-in (Plaut and Hinton, 1987).